monster-js/monster-js/docs/main-concept/event-handling.md

 # Event Handling

-In Weco JS, event handling is simple and intuitive, allowing you to define event listeners directly within your component's JSX.
+In Monster JS, event handling is simple and intuitive, allowing you to define event listeners directly within your component's JSX.
 You can attach events, capture event data, reference the clicked element, and perform actions—all directly in the event handler.

 ## Basic Event Handling